QJZ-89: History

 In the early 1980s, Chinese firearms designers had received scattered information from Soviet publications regarding the Soviet Union's adoption of the NSV machine gun.
 Due to a translation error, the Chinese weapons industry misinterpreted the 25 kg gun-only weight as the weight of the entire system.
 Astonished by the apparent capability of the NSV, Chinese designers began to develop a comparable weapon system.
 Only after the development had concluded did they realize the 25 kg weight figure did not include the tripod.

-The weapon features a hybrid gas and recoil operated action.
-The gas system cycles the bolt group with the receiver recoils inside the outer gun housing to decrease peak recoil.
-The gun uses a direct impingement gas system, similar to Type 85 machine gun.
-Type 89 was named "lightweight heavy machine gun" due to its lightweight gun and tripod.

 The gun and tripod together only weigh 26 kg, which is even lighter than the 32 kg Russian Kord machine gun on a bipod mount.

 Design

-The QJZ-89 has low weight through a combination gas/recoil action usually seen on autocannons, where gas unlocks the breech while recoil operates the feed and decreases the peak recoil forces induced on the housing and mount.
-Its direct impingement gas system is likely based from the Type 77.
+The weapon features a hybrid gas and recoil-operated action.
+The gas system cycles the bolt group, with the receiver recoil inside the outer gun housing to decrease peak recoil.
+The gun uses a direct impingement gas system, likely based on the Type 77 and Type 85 heavy machine guns.
+Type 89 was named "lightweight heavy machine gun" due to its lightweight gun and tripod.

-China has reportedly developed 12.7 mm armor piercing discarding sabot (APDS) ammunition for the QJZ-89, similar to the U.S. saboted light armor penetrator (SLAP) rounds, increasing performance against light armored vehicles.
+China reportedly developed 12.7 mm armor piercing discarding sabot (APDS) ammunition for the QJZ-89, similar to the U.S. saboted light armor penetrator (SLAP) rounds, increasing performance against light armored vehicles.